webmozart/path-util/docs/usage.md

   backslashes by default ("\").

 * **Absolute/Relative Paths**: Web applications frequently need to deal with absolute and relative paths.
-Converting one to the other is difficult.
+Converting one to the other properly is tricky and repetitive.

 This package provides few, but robust utility methods to simplify your life when dealing with file paths.